mfajririki/golang-book-simple-rest-api/README.md

 # golang-book-simple-rest-api

-Challenge of DTS Kominfo Bootcamp
+Challenge of DTS Kominfo Bootcamp <br>
 Built with <a href="https://github.com/gin-gonic/gin" target="_blank">Gin Framework</a>

 This is a simple REST API following this documentation